quicwg/datagram/draft-ietf-quic-datagram.md

 The default for this parameter is 0, which indicates that the endpoint does not support DATAGRAM frames.
-A value greater than 0 indicates that the endpoint supports the DATAGRAM frame types and is willing to receive such rames on this connection.
+A value greater than 0 indicates that the endpoint supports the DATAGRAM frame types and is willing to receive such frames on this connection.

 An endpoint MUST NOT send DATAGRAM frames until it has received the max_datagram_frame_size transport parameter with a non-zero value.
 An